miklevin/Pipulate.com/software.md

 frustrating, beware power-tools.
 It doesn't make sense to rely on Microsoft Intellisense for your inquisitive abilities, so beware of being charmed by VSCode.

+#### CompPsych!

+Common wisdom says ***global variables*** are bad.
+Well, since files import files, what's global in one is contained in a namespace in another.
+The "bar" value in the above example would be considered a global variable.

+Contrary to what Java-brainwashed CompSci grads will tell you, it's completely valid to make generous use of global variables knowing you're making convenient bundles of foo.this and foo.that.
+Python's delightful because it lets you flip a giant foo.you of practical antipatterns at compsci snobs who have no defense but to sit and watch it run.
+Java people don't like Python people much.
+We fart in their general direction.

 This will all make sense after awhile.
 There's a few simple rules that govern it all so don't worry.